Skip to content

 Here is what I would evaluate when picking an SCA tool:

 Vulnerability database.
 How fast does it pick up new CVEs?
 OWASP Dependency-Check relies on NVD, which can lag behind disclosure.
-Snyk maintains a proprietary database that reports detecting vulnerabilities an average of 47 days faster than competing sources.
-Black Duck Security Advisories (BDSAs) also provide earlier intelligence than the NVD alone.
-Speed matters because the vulnerability window between disclosure and your patch is when attackers strike.
+Snyk runs a proprietary database and claims to detect vulnerabilities an average of 47 days faster than competing sources.
+Black Duck Security Advisories (BDSAs) also surface issues before NVD does.

 License compliance.
-If you ship software commercially, this matters.
+If you ship commercial software, pay attention to this.
 FOSSA leads with 99.8% license detection accuracy, full-text analysis that catches modified licenses, and a policy engine designed with open-source licensing attorneys.
-Black Duck has the deepest feature set for enterprises needing attribution reports and audit-grade compliance.
-Snyk covers license compliance too, but with less depth than the dedicated tools.
+Black Duck has the deepest feature set for enterprises that need attribution reports and audit-grade compliance.
+Snyk covers license compliance too, but not with the same depth as the dedicated tools.

 Budget.
-OWASP Dependency-Check is free and works well for basic scanning.
+OWASP Dependency-Check is free and solid for basic scanning.
 Grype and Syft are free for vulnerability scanning and SBOM generation.
 Dependabot is free for all GitHub repos.
-Most commercial tools have free tiers that cover small teams.
-Enterprise features (reachability, compliance dashboards, priority support) require paid plans.
+Most commercial tools offer free tiers for small teams.

 Here is a simplified decision framework based on primary use case: